kumarkanwal/kumarkanwal/README.md

 Email [kanwalkumarofficial@gmail.com](mailto:kanwalkumarofficial@gmail.com), or
-ask the assistant at [kanwalkumar.com](https://kanwalkumar.com) — it answers from my case studies and will tell you what I am weakest at.
+ask the assistant at [kanwalkumar.com](https://kanwalkumar.com) — it answers from my case studies and Projects.